-Acne is an extremely common condition that affects teenagers and adults.
-Although this condition is most common in teenagers, it can appear in adulthood as well.
-It is characterized by papules, pustules, comedones (whiteheads and blackheads), and sometimes cysts.
+Acne vulgaris is an extremely common condition that affects teenagers, adults, and sometimes even infants (baby acne).
+Although this condition is most common in teenagers, it can appear in adults as well, especially in women along the jawline.
+It is characterized by different types of blemishes like papules, pustules (pimples), comedones (whiteheads and blackheads), and sometimes cysts.

 Cystic acne is one of the more severe forms as it is the most likely to leave permanent scars.
 Cystic acne often means that more aggressive treatment like Accutane is warranted and that laser treatment may be needed to address acne scars.

 Typical areas of involvement are the face (forehead, chin, cheeks, and nose), chest, back, and arms.
 Although extremely common, even mild cases can be unsightly and can be damaging to one’s self-esteem and emotional well-being.
 The most troublesome aspect of this condition is the potential for scars to occur, especially with cystic acne, as this can be extremely difficult to treat in some cases.
 Our dermatologist-led Edmonton acne clinic can address your pimples and blackheads, as well as acne scarring.

 This condition is caused in part by a bacteria called Cutibacterium acnes (previously called Propionibacterium acnes).
 This bacteria helps to clog pores leading to an accumulation of sebum, which in turn causes inflammation.
 Other factors such as makeup, stress, heredity, diet, lifestyle, friction, and hormones can also contribute to clogging your pores.

 Getting rid of acne is not always easy.
 Treatment can be broken down into internal treatments and external treatments.
 Internal treatments include medications such as oral antibiotics, birth control pills. and Accutane, while external treatments include topical antibiotics, laser, Isolaz, and photodynamic therapy (PDT).